Here Are The Signs You Are A Fully Grown Mature Adult

 This isn’t referring to your job or relationship goals, but more on what you value in life.

-What this allows is moving away from what you should do, which was dictated by your parents and your educators.
+What this allows is you to move away from what you’ve been told, which was dictated by your parents and your educators.

 It moves you away from the past, your guilt, always trying to please others, and forces you to act on the present.